Main Menu (Mobile)- Block

 Color-depth Maximum Intensity Projection files for GAL4 and Split GAL4 fly lines

 Click the link to the right to access the color depth MIP files, FIJI plug-in for mask searching, and tools to generate color depth MIPs.
-Four data files are available for the first-generation GAL4 brain, VNC and LexA brain and VNCs.
+In addition, four data files are available for the first-generation GAL4 brain, VNC, LexA brain, and VNCs.
 Details are available through our bioRxiv publication Otsuna et al., 2018.

-All images were generated by FlyLight Project Team at the Janelia Research Campus.
+FlyLight Project Team generated all images at the Janelia Research Campus.
 In publications, please acknowledge Janelia Research Campus, the FlyLight Project team, and cite the bioRxiv research paper, Otsuna et al., (2018), for the color depth MIP datasets and search tools.
-Please also acknowledge Dionne et al., (2018) for Janelia hemidrivers and Tirian and Dickson (2017) for the VT hemidrivers.
+Please also acknowledge Dionne et al. (2018) for Janelia hemidrivers and Tirian and Dickson (2017) for the VT hemidrivers.

 Agreement for MIP file access

 We want to provide the very best science free for research use.
 In return, we ask that you cite the Janelia Research Campus, Jenett et al., (2012) for the Janelia Gen1 GAL4 collection, Tirian and Dickson, (2017) for the VT Gen1 GAL4 collection, and the following publications should you publish using these resources.

 Otsuna et al., (2018) for the color depth MIPs and search tools